backtrace-labs/backtrace-forensics/README.md

 -   `range` - returns the range of values, from min to max,
 -   `max` - returns the max value,
 -   `min` - returns the min value,
--   `distribution` - returns the distribution of values, in number of specified buckets.
+-   `distribution` - returns the distribution of values, in number of specified buckets,
--   `histogram` - returns count of each discrete value
+-   `histogram` - returns count of each discrete value,
+-   `object` - returns highest row ID in the group.

 ### String folds